Skip to main content Go to Site Map

 MeMeMe (Summer Project):

 You're required to design a presentation called MeMeMe.
-You will be expected to present for three minutes to explain:
+You'll be expected to present for three minutes to explain:

 • What you hope to gain from the course